 Biology at Newcastle deals with all forms of life, ranging from micro-organisms to mammals, and from biomolecules to the biosphere.
-Our broad curriculum covers all life forms and offers modules in:
+Our broad curriculum covers all life forms, and you will study specialist topics such as:

 Our Biology BSc Honours degree provides the broadest range of topics from across the full spectrum of biology, and at all scales from molecules to the biosphere.

 Through lab-based teaching and fieldtrips, we equip you with key laboratory and field techniques required by professional biologists.
 You also develop a wide range of transferable skills that are valued by a wide range of employers.

 The first-year is shared with Cellular and Molecular Biology (C1C7), Ecology and Environmental Biology (C180) and Zoology (C300), allowing for easy transfer to another degree should you find your interests change.

 Research-informed teaching plays an important role at Newcastle.
 Particularly in your third year, teaching is strongly informed by the School of Biology's research, meaning you are supervised and taught by experts at the forefront of developments in their field.

 During the final year you have the chance to conduct your own research through one of our project modules.
 Your individual project can be: